-“It’s Friday but Sunday’s Coming”

 We could use this kind of spiritual maturity.
 What a great declaration to live by–a good example for those seeking a Kingdom culture and economy.

-Several polls taken during the last few years have unfortunately demonstrated that American Christians are somewhat illiterate when it comes to the Bible and particularly Biblical teachings.
+Several polls taken during the last year have unfortunately demonstrated that American Christians are somewhat illiterate when it comes to the Bible and particularly Biblical teachings.
 One good way to reverse the trend is to set aside time to read the good book everyday.
-An excellent idea is to read through the whole Bible or at least the New Testament during 2021.
+An excellent idea is to read through the whole Bible or at least the New Testament during 2024.
 There are a number of good programs to help you in the process.

 One of the easiest ways to get it done is to get a ‘One Year Bible’ where the whole year is divided up into daily readings usually with a selection from the New Testament, the Old Testament, and from Psalms.
-You can even get it in your favorite version at the book store or download an ebook version on Amazon or Barnes and Noble.
+You can even get it in your favorite version at the book store or at Amazon.

 If you find that reading all of it in one year is maybe too much, then you could read just the New Testament and Psalm offerings for each day and then maybe save the Old Testament or the following year (or visa versa).